 Candi Finch serves as Assistant Professor of Theology in Women’s Studies and teaches courses like Biblical Theology of Womanhood, Feminist Theology, Intro to Women’s Studies, Communication for Women, Women in Church History, and Girls Ministry.
-She graduated with her B.A. in Communication from the University of South Florida and with her MDiv in Women’s Studies from SWBTS.
-She is currently working on her PhD dissertation in the area of feminist theology.
+She graduated with her B.A. in Communication from the University of South Florida, with her MDiv in Women’s Studies from SWBTS, and with her PhD in Systematic Theology from SWBTS.

 Originally from Tampa, Florida, Candi comes from a great family with three brothers and two sisters, one of whom is her twin.
 Her life with God has been an adventure—she has been on over 20 mission trips, worked on a church staff in girls ministry, spent several summers working with teenagers both in the US and overseas, and even led a travelling drama group in college to raise money for missions.